Quiet PC: Hard drive

 Older hard drives used ball bearing motors but more recent desktop hard drives use quieter fluid bearing motors.

 The smaller 2.5" form-factor hard drives generally vibrate less, are quieter, and use less power than traditional 3.5" drives, but often have lower performance and less capacity, and cost more per gigabyte.

-To minimize vibrations from a hard drive being transferred to, and amplified by, the case, hard drives can be mounted with soft rubber studs, suspended with elastics or placed on soft foam or Sorbothane.
-Hard disk enclosures can also help reduce drive noise, but care must be taken to ensure that the drive gets adequate cooling - with disk temperatures often be monitored by SMART software.
+To minimize vibrations from a hard drive being transferred to, and amplified by the case.
+Hard drives can be mounted with soft rubber studs, suspended with elastics, or placed on soft foam or Sorbothane.
+Hard disk enclosures can also help reduce drive noise, but care must be taken to ensure that the drive gets adequate cooling - with disk temperatures often monitored by SMART software.

 Solid-state storage

 A solid-state drive has no moving mechanical components and runs silently, but (as of 2016) are still roughly four times more expensive per unit of storage than consumer-grade HDDs.

-In some cases, other solid state storage methods may be suitable:
+In some cases, other solid-state storage methods may be suitable: